Maui

 Ocean sunset with palm trees, Kihei, Maui

-The view from our balcony at our Kihei condo
+The view from our balcony at our Kihei beachfront condo

 Further Reading